mstange/samply/Readme.md

 ## Running / Testing

 This repo contains a minimal `index.html` which lets you test the resulting wasm module manually in the browser.
-However, you need a file to test it on; this repo does not contain a test binary.
+You can use the files in the `fixtures` directory as examples.

 To test, as a one-time setup, install http-server using cargo: